CURRICULUM

 Interdisciplinary creative research proposals that integrate are generated through brainstorming sessions in the Fusion-of-intelligence Courses will be collected.
 After reviewing the contents of the research proposals, research funds will be distributed from the project's general allocation budget.
 This will help to promote interdisciplinary research in the doctoral program of the university, create new academic fields, and this will lead to the development of young researchers who will be responsible for those researches.

-Please click on the link below to see the application guidelines for FY2023.
+Please see below for the application guidelines for FY2024.

 • 4 Interdisciplinary Courses and Sub-Major Programs